codemagic-ci-cd/codemagic-docs/content/teams/teams.md

 ## Team settings

-On the team settings page, you can change your team's name, add or remove shared applications, add or remove users, <!---change user roles, -->enable/disable billing, leave the team or delete it.
+On the team settings page, you can change your team's name, add or remove shared applications, add or remove users, change user roles, enable/disable billing, leave the team or delete it.

+All members in a team will be able to configure app settings, start and view builds.
+However, as seen above, team owners have some additional rights.
+Only team owners can change the team's name, add or remove shared applications and/or integrations, add or remove members or change their roles, or delete teams.
+Regular members can still see other members, shared applications and integrations, they just cannot change them in any way.

+{{<notebox>}}Each team must always have at least one team owner.
+This means that the only existing team owner cannot downgrade their role before upgrading someone else's.{{</notebox>}}

+### Changing the team name

+Changing the name of your team is very simple - just click on the name and you will be able to type in this field, thus changing the name.
+After you are done with the changes, click **Save changes**.
+This can only be done by the team owner.

 ### Adding/Removing shared applications

 To add or remove shared applications, click on **Shared applications** to see the list of available applications.
 Now just tick the boxes for applications you wish to share with your team — or untick the ones you don't wish to share anymore.
-This can only be done by the team owner.

-### Changing the team name

-Changing the name of your team is very simple - just click on the name and you will be able to type in this field, thus changing the name.
-After you are done with the changes, click **Save changes**.
 This can only be done by the team owner.

 ### Adding or removing team members